 I am an avid DXer.
-Outside of DXing, I am obsessed with traveling and music.
-I have lived in Woodbridge, Virginia (USA) all of my life, and have enjoyed DXing in this location for 18 years.
+Outside of DXing, I am also into traveling and music.
+I’ve lived in Woodbridge, Virginia (USA) all of my life, and have DXed in this location for almost 20 years.

 Prior to becoming a DXer, I was always interested in broadcasting.
-It was always fascinating to watch local TV news on unfamiliar distant channels while away from home, even as a kid.
+It was always fun to watch local TV news on unfamiliar distant channels while away from home, even as a kid.
 Although I wasn’t initially concerned with distant FM stations in my travels, I was highly interested in the local Washington, DC radio band and have fond memories of it dating back to the early 1990s.

 Becoming a DXer

 I came across DXing by accident at the age of 14.
-I was trying to find something to listen to on a table radio early one morning in May 1999.
+I was trying to find something to listen to early one morning in May 1999.
 I landed on a very strong stereo signal, liked the music playing, and went back to whatever I was doing.
 I was surprised when I heard that the radio station identified itself as 104.5 WNVZ in Norfolk, VA.
-An internet search revealed the station was 124 miles away from my location in Woodbridge, VA.
+An internet search revealed the station was 124 miles away from me.

 The DX bug bit me, and it has never been the same.
-Given I lived in a condominum complex, I was unable to utilize a roof antenna and only DXed with whip and wire antennas.
-This was not a problem, since the condo’s location on the top of a tall hill allowed signals up to 300 miles away to come in with ease on most summer nights.
+Much like now, I was limited to rabbit ears as an antenna early in my career, but this was not a problem, since the condo’s location on the top of a tall hill allowed signals up to 300 miles away to come in with ease on many summer nights.

 In 2000, I didn’t know of many DXing resources easily available online, except for DXFM and Radio-Locator.
-I read about tropo before, but knew nothing of E-skip when I successfully logged my first Es signal, 96.9 KNID Enid, OK at 1135 miles on 6/16/00, FM log number 62 on my boombox radio.
+I read about tropo before, but knew nothing of E-skip when I successfully logged my first Es signal, 96.9 KNID Enid, OK at 1135 miles on 6/16/00, FM log number 62.

 The transition from casual to serious DXer

 Since I was a busy teenager, I casually DXed between 2000 and 2004.
 I didn’t work many Es openings and typically focused on tropo.
 I took a break from DXing from 2003-2004 due to moving to a home which had poor indoor reception.
 In May 2004, I installed a Radio Shack VU-90XR roof antenna and resumed daily DXing.
 On 7/6/04, I witnessed a once-in-a-lifetime E-skip opening that had a MUF of 198 MHz, or TV 10.
-This was a pivotal moment in my ‘DXing career’ because, for the first time, every single FM and TV frequency/channel was overridden by distant FMs.
+This opening was a pivotal moment in my ‘DXing career’ because almost all FM frequencies (including locals) and all low VHF TV channels, were inundated with distant signals.
 DXing the 7/6/04 Es opening exponentially increased my interest in the hobby and encouraged me to monitor the bands daily for Es.

 After reading DXFM.com and KW4RZ’s great DX websites, I was inspired to create my own DX website in 2006.
 I moved my website to the WordPress blog format in 2010.

 Being a DXer in my early 30s, I am in a prime position to witness many technological changes, radio format switches, signal swaps/move-ins and other changes to the radio dial and DXing environment that makes the hobby fun in the coming years and decades.
-I expect to stay put in the immediate Washington, DC area at the moment, but I would continue to DX and update this site in the future regardless of where I am physically located.
+DXing today is much different than it was in 1999, and I expect it to be just as different 20 years from now.